Access Georgia Public Information & State Records (Free)

 Georgia background checks have a 7-year look-back period; therefore, arrests that did not result in a conviction are not reported for the said time frame.
 This is to ensure complacency with the Fair Credit Reporting Act mandate.

-Georgia court records are public records in accordance with the state’s Open Records Act; they are thus available for public viewing, scrutiny as well as record reproduction.
 There are some records that may not be accessed by the public, these include court seal records by the order of a court, and some juvenile court records are closed to the public.

 Typically court records in the state of Georgia include: